Emergency department: Heart attack

-Trauma
+Physical trauma

 Major trauma, the term for patients with multiple injuries, often from a motor vehicle crash or a major fall, is initially handled in the Emergency Department.
 However, trauma is a separate (surgical) specialty from emergency medicine (which is itself a medical specialty, and has certifications in the United States from the American Board of Emergency Medicine).

 Trauma is treated by a trauma team who have been trained using the principles taught in the internationally recognized Advanced Trauma Life Support (ATLS) course of the American College of Surgeons.
 Some other international training bodies have started to run similar courses based on the same principles.

 The services that are provided in an emergency department can range from x-rays and the setting of broken bones to those of a full-scale trauma centre.
 A patient's chance of survival is greatly improved if the patient receives definitive treatment (i.e. surgery or reperfusion) within one hour of an accident (such as a car accident) or onset of acute illness (such as a heart attack).
 This critical time frame is commonly known as the "golden hour".

 Some emergency departments in smaller hospitals are located near a helipad which is used by helicopters to transport a patient to a trauma centre.
 This inter-hospital transfer is often done when a patient requires advanced medical care unavailable at the local facility.
 In such cases the emergency department can only stabilize the patient for transport.